 Scholarships and Prizes Beyond Global Health Experience Funding

-During the first ten years of operations for the Global Health Programs (GHP) Office (2004-2014), more than 30% of medical students participated in global health experiences.
-The vast majority received some funding from GHP.
+During the first ten years of operations for The Center for Global Health (CGH) Office (2004-2014), more than 30% of medical students participated in global health experiences.
+The vast majority received some funding from CGH.
 Details about funding sources can be found on the Funding Page of this website.
 In addition to funding for global health experiences, students may compete for the Neal Nathanson Fellowship in Global Public Health while pursuing a Master of Public Health degree at the University of Pennsylvania.
 In their final year, medical students may submit an essay to win the Robert Suskind and Leslie Lewinter-Suskind Global Health Prize.
 FLAS fellowships over special opportunities for students committed to serious foreign language study in addition to their principal studies.
 Additional information about scholarship and fellowships like Fulbright can be found on the website of the Center for Undergraduate Research & Fellowship (not restricted to undergrads), CURF.

 - Neal Nathanson Fellowship in Global Public Health